What Is the Best Cut of Steak? The Ultimate Top 10 List

 So there you have it: an expensive cut from an expensive cow, with an expensive grading.
 All three come together to make the most expensive cut of steak.

 Remember, the breed of the cow is only one factor that influences the flavor, texture, and quality of meat.
-Wagyu producers may be using the same practices as industrial produced meat, so it’s important to look for ethical producers if you are about getting the best quality beef for your dollar.
+Wagyu producers may be using the same practices as industrial-produced meat, so it’s important to look for ethical producers to get the best quality beef for your dollar.

 You can visit our Learning Hub if you’re curious about the agricultural practices to watch out for.